 Cell phones have become a necessity throughout the country.
-Opportunities now exist for entrepreneurs to start their own cellular phone repair shop.
+Opportunities now exist for entrepreneurs to start their own cellphone repair shop business.

 To start this type of business, it is a must to have a background knowledge on electronics repair, hire a qualified technician to start your business, or enroll yourself in a cellular phone repair course.

-Here are some tips in starting your cellphone repair business:
+Here are some tips in starting a Cellphone Repair Shop Business

 Start-up costs